SacredSpud/PicoCalcGames/README.md

 + Rebound - Is it pinball?
 Is it Pong?
 This is my attempt to redeem the barely-interactive TI-99/4A game Zero Zap.
 + RoboWorld 2048 - Flee numbered robots that combine when they collide.
 Sort of like That One Game meets That Other Game.
 + Snek - Avoid a venomous snake while pushing rocks to trap it.
 This is my recreation from memory of a similar game included as an example with the NEC PC-8201a portable computer.
++ Spiders - Punch spiders the way we did it in the '80s: with a boxing glove.

 Not games: